-BISHKEK -- Bishkek's Smart City project will include a facial recognition system, says Kyrgyz Prime Minister Sapar Isakov, 24.kg reported.
+BISHKEK -- Bishkek's Smart City project will include a facial recognition system, said Kyrgyz Prime Minister Sapar Isakov, according to 24.kg.

 Isakov made his remarks at a board meeting of the City Administration of Bishkek Friday (February 9).

 The control centre of the system "will be designed for 20 people -- representatives of the Ministry of Internal Affairs, the Ministry of Emergency Situations and the State National Security Committee will work there," Isakov said.

 If a criminal offense is committed, a photo of the suspect can be entered and the system will look for him or her around the city, he said.

 Such cameras will be installed in the capital's downtown area, shopping centres, markets and near schools.

 "When the Smart City starts working, we will forbid traffic police to stand by the roadside.
 They will drive around the city by cars with cameras on them," he added.